wliederer/polly/README.md

 ## Picks

-Picks displayed on the widget passed as an array of strings
+Picks displayed on the widget passed as an array of pick objects defined above

 ## Pick Message